 Emission standards limit the amount of pollution coming from a vehicle.
-All new vehicles for sale in the United States meet either federal emission standards (set by the U.S. Environmental Protection Agency), or California standards (set by the California Air Resources Board).
+All new vehicles for sale in the United States meet either federal emission standards (set by the EPA), or California standards (set by the California Air Resources Board).
 The California standards are stricter than the federal standards.

 Washington recently adopted the California standards, which are stricter than the federal standards.
 Starting with 2009 models, new vehicles must meet these strict clean air standards to be registered, leased, rented, licensed, or sold for use n Washington.

 You’re in luck – the state of Washington has made it very easy for you to find the cleanest cars available.
 Starting with 2009 models, only cars that meet the strict clean car standards can be leased, rented, licensed, or sold for use in Washington.

 See a list of the clean cars you can buy.

 The Environmental Performance (EP) label is a label that is displayed on new vehicles for sale.
 The label provides global warming (greenhouse gases) and smog emissions scores for new automobiles.
 The scoring system allows consumers to compare the vehicle’s greenhouse gas and smog emissions to other models.
-Better-educated consumers can then make more informed decisions that include climate change impacts when purchasing a vehicle.
+Better-educated consumers can then make more informed decisions that include climate change impacts when buying a vehicle.

 Copyright © Washington State Department of Ecology|